DAppBoard/dappboard-documentation/README.md

 ## 1. Introduction

 The DAppBoard project is a suite of open source tools used to capture and analyze Ethereum blockchain data.
-It is separated into 4 repositories:
+It is o into 4 repositories:
-* [ETL](https://github.com/DAppBoard/dappboard-etl): The tools that are extracting and transforming the blockchain data to our database.
+* [ETL](https://github.com/DAppBoard/dappboard-etl): The tools that extract and transform the blockchain data and inject into our database.
 * [Web](https://github.com/DAppBoard/dappboard-web): A backend and frontend based on SailsJS.
 This is what you see when you visit [dappboard.com](http://dappboard.com).
-* [Environment](https://github.com/DAppBoard/dappboard-environment): Contains script and environment variable you will nedd to run DAppBoard ETL and Web.
+* [Environment](https://github.com/DAppBoard/dappboard-environment): Contains script and environment variable you will need to run DAppBoard [ETL](https://github.com/DAppBoard/dappboard-etl) and [Web](https://github.com/DAppBoard/dappboard-web).
-* [Documentation](https://github.com/DAppBoard/dappboard-documentation): What you are reading now, how to setup and run your own DAppBoard.
+* [Documentation](https://github.com/DAppBoard/dappboard-documentation): How to set up and run your own DAppBoard.

 ## 2. Installation